Noise generator: Reverse-biased semiconductor diode

-Reverse-biased diodes in breakdown can also be used as shot noise sources.
-Voltage regulator diodes are common, but there are two different breakdown mechanisms, and they have different noise characteristics.
+Reverse-biased diodes in breakdown can also be used as shot-noise sources.
+Voltage-regulator diodes are common, but there are two different breakdown mechanisms, and they have different noise characteristics.
 The mechanisms are the Zener effect and avalanche breakdown.

 Zener diode

 The Zener effect is primarily exhibited by reverse-biased diodes and bipolar transistor base-emitter junctions that breakdown below about 7 volts.
 The breakdown is due to internal field emission, since the junctions are thin, and the electric field is high.
 Zener-type breakdown is shot noise.
-The flicker ($\ \tfrac{1}{\ f\ }$) noise corner can be below 10 Hz.
+The flicker (1/f) noise corner can be below 10 Hz.

 The noise generated by Zener diodes is a simple shot noise.

 Avalanche diode

 For breakdown voltages greater than 7 volts, the semiconductor junction width is thicker and primary breakdown mechanism is an avalanche.
 The noise output is more complicated.
-There is excess noise (i.e., noise over and above the simple shot noise) because there is avalanche multiplication.
+There is excess noise (that is, noise over and above the simple shot noise) because there is avalanche multiplication.

-For higher power output noise generators, amplification is needed.
+For higher-power-output noise generators, amplification is needed.
 For broadband noise generators, that amplification can be difficult to achieve.
 One method uses avalanche multiplication within the same barrier that generates the noise.
 In an avalanche, one carrier collides with other atoms and knocks free new carriers.
-The result is that for each carrier that starts across a barrier, several carriers synchronously arrive.
+The result is that, for each carrier that starts across a barrier, several carriers synchronously arrive.
 The result is a wide-bandwidth high-power source.
 Conventional diodes can be used in breakdown.

 The avalanche breakdown also has multistate noise.
 The noise output power randomly switches among several output levels.
-Multistate noise looks somewhat like flicker ($\ \tfrac{1}{\ f\ }$) noise.
+Multistate noise looks somewhat like flicker (1/f) noise.
 The effect is process dependent, but it can be minimized.
 Diodes may also be selected for low multistate noise.

 A commercial example of an avalanche diode noise generator is the Agilent 346C that covers 10 MHz to 26.5 GHz.